kimballj/cst236/Lab1.rst

 could create something like:
 unittest.TestCase => ProjectBaseTest => SpecificTestCaseClass.

+Finally, there are a number of functions in TestCase that can be overwritten to aid in testing.
+The major functions most commonly overwritten is:

+* setUp: called before each test function.
+Useful when there is some operation that needs to occur before each test
+* tearDown: called after each test function executes.
+Useful if there is some cleanup that needs to occur after each function

 Running your first Nose2 Test
 *****************************
 To ensure proper setup I have included a test case that you may use as a guide